-The Austin Food & Wine Festival returns to Auditorium Shores this weekend, and with great spring weather in the forecast, the crowd should be in great spirits.
-Like South by Southwest and ACL Music Festival, those looking to attend Austin’s massive food festival have the best success if they arrive with a plan of attack.
+The Austin Food & Wine Festival returns to Auditorium Shores this weekend, in a new fall edition that organizers expect to be a permanent move.
+With the weather predicted to hover around 70 degrees and with a year-and-a-half gap since the festival’s last edition, the crowd should be ebullient.
+As with production company C3’s other big event Austin City Limits Music Festival, those looking to attend Austin’s largest annual food festival have the best success if they arrive with a game plan.

-Now in year eight (though one was canceled due to weather), the food event seems to have found its formula: the daytime events are filled with bites from the best Texas chefs and cooking/wine demonstrations from notable talent, while the VIP evening events feature Tim Love’s grilling seminar (Friday) and an array of national visitors (Saturday’s taco competition).
+After operating for a decade, the massive food event seems to have found its ultimate formula after a decade, according to organizers.
+Daytime events are filled with bites from noted Texas chefs and cooking/wine demonstrations from both locals and traveling celeb chefs.
+The evening VIP events feature Tim Love’s grilling seminar (Friday) and an array of statewide and national chefs (Saturday’s now perennial “Rock Your Taco” competition).

 A few changes to note this year:

 - Ticket tiers: This year’s fest offers two ticket options.
-The popular weekender pass ($250) allows full access to both the Saturday and Sunday daytime park events, while the VIP all-in pass ($625) adds evening events on Friday and Saturday night.
-At press time, tickets are sold out, so check resellers (or ask around on Facebook) to grab a spot.
+The popular weekender pass ($275) allows full access to both the Saturday and Sunday daytime park events, while the VIP all-in pass ($635) adds evening events on Friday and Saturday night.
+At press time, tickets are sold out, so check official resellers (or ask around on Facebook) to grab a spot.

-- Cooking demos: During the daytime events, there are 20 food and wine seminars offered at staggered times.
-Note that the chef “demos” take the form of something akin to a live television show — the personalities will lecture, cook, and answer questions, but food isn’t actually served during the classes.
+- Cooking demos: During the daytime events, there are 15 food, wine, and liquor seminars offered at staggered times.
+Note that the chef “demos” take the form of something akin to a live television show — the personalities will lecture, cook, and answer questions, but the food isn’t actually served during the classes.
 (Grab a snack or two before you head in.)

 Things to Remember

 - Bags: As with most festivals and concert venues, only small purses, tote bags, and drawstring bags will be allowed into the venue.
-Bags need to be smaller than 14 inches by 11 inches by 5 inches, and have to contain only one pocket or opening.
+Non-clear bags like small clutch purses and fanny packs cannot be better than 4.5 inches by 5.5 inches and can’t have more than one pocket or opening.
+Clear bags need to be smaller than 12 inches by 6 inches.
 Anything with more than one pocket, i.e. backpacks, aren’t allowed.

-- Important items to bring: Spring park essentials are advisable: sunglasses, sunscreen, a hat or cap, some wet wipes (your hands will get dirty), and comfortable walking shoes are all recommended.
-You’ll be in a park setting during Austin spring, so take that Zyrtec or Allegra as well (allergies are no fun).
+- Important items to bring: Texas fall park essentials are advisable: sunglasses, sunscreen, a hat or cap, some wet wipes (your hands will get dirty), and comfortable walking shoes are all recommended.
+You’ll be in a park setting during Austin’s fall allergy season, so take Zyrtec or Allegra as well (allergies are no fun).
 A notebook and pen isn’t a bad thing to have, either, to note favorite wines and snag chef autographs, and a backup phone battery is ideal.

 - Choose carefully, and share: As with any food festival, there is simply too much for most regular humans to eat in one sitting.
-Plan accordingly by (a) not finishing dishes you don’t care for; (b) prioritizing your anticipated and/or favorite restaurants as first bites, and (c) sharing a single portion between two people when you begin to run out of steam.
+Plan accordingly by first: not finishing dishes you don’t care for; second: prioritizing your anticipated and/or favorite restaurants as first bites, and third: sharing a single portion between two people when you begin to run out of steam.